cognitedata/cdp-spark-datasource/README.md

 res0: Long = 1000
 ```

-## Reading and writing CEP resource types:
+## Reading and writing Cognite Data Platform resource types:

 cdp-spark-datasource supports reads from, and writes to, assets, time series, tables, data points and events.

 ### Reading

 To read from CDP resource types you need to provide three things:
 an API-key, a project name and the resource type.
 To read from a table you should also specify the database name and table name.

 ### Writing

 To write to a resource you'll need to register a DataFrame that was read from
 that resource as a temporary view.
 You'll need a project where you have write access
 and replace `myproject` and `myApiKey` in the examples below.

 Your schema will have to match that of the target exactly.
 A convenient way to ensure
-this is to copy the schema from the DataFrame you read into with `df.columns.map(col):_*`, see time series example.
+this is to copy the schema from the DataFrame you read into with `sourceDf.select(destinationDf.columns.map(col):_*)`, see time series example.

 ### Assets

 https://doc.cognitedata.com/concepts/#assets

 ```scala
 // Read assets from your project into a DataFrame val df = spark.sqlContext.read.format("com.cognite.spark.datasource")